thearfa99/ListMe/README.md

 Open your browser and navigate to http://localhost:5173/ to see the frontend.

 Use Postman or any other API client to test the backend API endpoints.
+Also Ensure to setup a postmark sever to ensure automatic mailing

 #### API Endpoints
 User Authentication: